 The three-day dialogue, organized by the Interreg Med project PANACeA with the participation of other MED biodiversity protection projects has increased the understanding of the impacts of human activities on Mediterranean natural ecosystems and address the increasing need to coordinate scientific criteria and data and its integration into decision making and management processes.

-Participant organizations included the partners in the Interreg MED project PANACeA and a wide audience of actors involved in European and Mediterranean policy, projects and initiatives active in the field of conservation science, public administration of natural resources and regional conventions affecting biodiversity.
+Participant organisations included the partners in the Interreg MED project PANACeA and a wide audience of actors involved in European and Mediterranean policy, projects and initiatives active in the field of conservation science, public administration of natural resources and regional conventions affecting biodiversity.